-- 178. It is important for LAs/SFW to identify as early as possible in the application process any applicant who may be disabled.
+160. It is important for SFW to identify as early as possible in the application process any applicant who may be disabled.
 Students are asked on the third page of the PN1 and the third page of the PR1 if they wish to apply for DSAs and to provide details and, if possible, evidence of their disability.
 Continuing students applying for the non-income assessed element of the student loan are asked on the second page of the PR1a if they wish to apply for DSAs.
-These questions allow the LA/SFW user to recognise and prioritise the processing of these application forms.
-Where a student answers yes to these questions, the LA/SFW user, at data entry is prompted to raise an 'Issue Information Pack' task.
-This task should then be processed by the LA/SFW (this may be the responsibility of the same person who completed data entry or another officer).
+These questions allow the SFW user to recognise and prioritise the processing of these application forms.
+Where a student answers yes to these questions, the SFW user, at data entry is prompted to raise an 'Issue Information Pack' task.
+This task should then be processed by SFW (this may be the responsibility of the same person who completed data entry or another officer).
 The processes of assessing a disabled applicant's needs for their course, and arranging for those needs to be met, can take time.
 The aim must be for them to be completed before the start of the course so that the student can embark on it properly equipped.
-LAs/SFW might find it helpful to know that the categories of disability used on the UCAS application form are:

-- specific learning difficulty (e.g. dyslexia);

-- blind/partially sighted;

-- deaf/has hearing impairment;

-- wheelchair user/has mobility difficulties;

-- student needs personal care support;

-- has mental health difficulties; - unseen disability i.e. diabetes, epilepsy, asthma; - two or more of the above; and - a disability, special need or medical condition not listed above. - 179.
-It is recommended that LAs/SFW have a nominated officer with specific responsibility for handling DSA applications.
-LAs/SFW should also ensure that other officers are trained in DSA work to provide cover for the nominated officer during periods of absence.
+161. It is recommended that SFW have nominated officers with specific responsibility for handling DSAs applications.
+SFW should also ensure that other officers are trained in DSAs work to provide cover for the nominated officers during periods of absence.
 The Welsh Ministers commend this as good practice to be followed wherever possible.
-It is also recommended that LAs/SFW make full use of the notes facility on the single system which will help other Student Support Officers to provide instant answers to enquiries and maintain standards of customer service, particularly in the absence of the nominated DSA officer.
+It is also recommended that SFW DSA officers make full use of the notes facility on the single system which will help other Student Support Officers to provide instant answers to enquiries and maintain standards of customer service, particularly in the absence of the nominated DSAs officer.